Soft-Minimum and Soft-Maximum Barrier Functions for Safety with Actuation Constraints: Soft-Maximum/Soft-Minimum Barrier Function with Multiple Backup Controls

 Figure~\ref{fig:pendulum_motiv} shows $\SSS_\rms$, $\SSS_\rmb$ and $\SSS$.
-We note that increasing the time horizon $T$ does not change $\SSS$.
+We note that increasing $T$ does not change $\SSS$.
 In other words, $T$ was selected to yield the largest possible $\SSS$ under the backup control and safe set considered.
-Thus, with only one backup control, $\SSS$ cannot always be expanded by increasing the time horizon $T$.
+Thus, with only one backup control, $\SSS$ cannot always be expanded by increasing $T$.

 Figure~\ref{fig:pendulum_motiv} also shows the closed-loop trajectory under Algorithm~\ref{alg:softmin} with $x_0 = [ \, -2.7 \quad 0 \,]^\rmT$.
 The state leaves the safe set $\SSS_\rms$.
 In this example, $u = u_\rmb$ because that state is never in $\SSS$. \exampletriangle \end{example}